PACO-CPU/minimal-mistakes/_docs/004 - results.md

 ### Example: Accelerate Gaussian Blur with Lookup Table

 An approximate implementation of the Gaussian algorithm is roughly 3 times as fast as a precise implementation.
-(Details) **TODO insert link to Gauss eval**
+For more details, check the [Gaussian evaluation](/paco-cpu/docs/eval-gauss/) section.

  <img src="/paco-cpu/images/results/lut/gaussian_lut_speedup.png" alt="LUT speedup" width="500" height= "300" style = "margin:30px">